phone_icon

 Lucca - Florence: 1 hr.
 30 mins. approx.

 Tuscany Road Trip in Italy!.
-Visit the magnificent city of Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture) and from there with a Rental Car, leap up to Tuscany Region, visiting Montecatini Terme (known for the art nouveau architecture, the Parco delle Terme Spa Complex, its elegant buildings and leafy parks) and Lucca (known throughout Italy for its fantastic medieval city walls that still encircle most of the historic old town and its cobblestone streets).
+Visit the magnificent Florence (capital of Italy’s Tuscany region, home to Renaissance art and architecture), and from there, with a Rental Car, leap up to Tuscany Region, visiting Montecatini Terme (known for the art nouveau architecture, the Parco delle Terme Spa Complex) and Lucca (fantastic medieval city walls that still encircle most of the historic old town and its cobblestone streets).
 Drive back to Florence to drop off the car and finisht this trip with one last night stay.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

 Flexible Itinerary